awjlogan/AudioStick/README.md

  - Install the PCM5102's configuration in the boot configuration
  - Add the `asound.conf` configuration file
  - Add the power control service
+ - Shutdown the Raspberry Pi

-When it is complete, you will need to shutdown and then remove the power before powering on again.
+When it is complete, you will need to remove and reconnect the power before powering on again.

 ### Using the AudioStick